On a conjecture of Pappas and Rapoport: Introduction

 We will consider systems $\{\scrs_{K}\gx\}_{K^p}$ of normal schemes $\scrs_{K}\gx$, flat, of finite type, and separated over $\mathcal{O}_E$, with generic fibers $\mathbf{Sh}_{K}\gx$; here $K^p$ runs over all neat compact open subgroups of $\gafp$.
 Pappas and Rapoport give axioms for such systems, see \cite[Conjecture 4.2.2]{PappasRapoportShtukas}, and show that systems satisfying their axioms are unique if they exist, see \cite[Theorem 4.2.4]{PappasRapoportShtukas}.
 They conjecture that systems satisfying their axioms always exist, see \cite[Conjecture 4.2.2]{PappasRapoportShtukas}.

 The conjecture of Pappas and Rapoport is known when $\mathsf{G}$ is a torus, see \cite{Daniels}, and, under the assumption that $p>2$, when $K_p$ is hyperspecial and $\gx$ is of abelian type, see \cite{ImaiKatoYoucis}.
-It is known moreover when $\gx$ is of Hodge type and $K_p$ is a \emph{stabilizer parahoric}; a parahoric subgroup that is also the stabilizer in $G(\qp)$ of a point in the extended building of $G$, see \cite[Theorem 4.5.2]{PappasRapoportShtukas}.
-Our main theorem extends this result to all parahoric subgroups.\footnote{In Theorem~\ref{Thm:Main}, we prove an extension of \cite[Conjecture 4.2.2]{PappasRapoportShtukas} to quasi-parahoric subgroups.} \begin{mainThm}[Theorem \ref{Thm:Main}] If $\gx$ is of Hodge type, then there exists a system $\{\scrs_{K}\gx\}_{K^p}$ satisfying \cite[Conjecture 4.2.2]{PappasRapoportShtukas}. \end{mainThm} Theorem \ref{Thm:IntroMain} is used in work of one of us (PD) and Youcis, see \cite{DanielsYoucis}, to prove \cite[Conjecture 4.2.2]{PappasRapoportShtukas} for almost all (and all if $p \ge 5$) Shimura varieties of abelian type.
+It is known moreover when $\gx$ is of Hodge type and $K_p$ is a stabilizer parahoric, see \cite[Theorem 4.5.2]{PappasRapoportShtukas}.
+Our main theorem extends this result to all parahoric subgroups. \begin{mainThm}[Theorem \ref{Thm:Main}] If $\gx$ is of Hodge type, then there exists a system $\{\scrs_{K}\gx\}_{K^p}$ satisfying \cite[Conjecture 4.2.2]{PappasRapoportShtukas}. \end{mainThm} In fact, in Theorem~\ref{Thm:Main}, we prove an extension of \cite[Conjecture 4.2.2]{PappasRapoportShtukas} to quasi-parahoric subgroups.
+This generalization was motivated by considerations arising from our construction of Igusa stacks of Hodge type, \cite{IgusaStacks}.
+We also note that Bruhat--Tits stabilizer quasi-parahorics naturally arise in moduli-theoretic integral models, while parahorics are more natural from the representation-theoretic point of view.

+Theorem \ref{Thm:IntroMain} is used in work of one of us (PD) and Youcis, see \cite{DanielsYoucis}, to prove \cite[Conjecture 4.2.2]{PappasRapoportShtukas} for almost all (and all if $p \ge 3$) Shimura varieties of abelian type.
 Without Theorem \ref{Thm:IntroMain}, the results of \textit{loc. cit.} would have strong restrictions for Shimura varieties of type $D^{\mathbb{H}}$ in the sense of \cite[Appendix B]{Milne}.

 We remark that recent work of Takaya \cite{Takaya} also proves \cite[Conjecture 4.2.2]{PappasRapoportShtukas} under the more restrictive assumption that $K_p$ is contained in a hyperspecial subgroup $K_p'$ of $G(\qp)$, assuming the conjecture holds for $K_p'$.
-Such a $K_p$ is necessarily a stabilizer parahoric, so in the Hodge-type case the result of Takaya follows from the work of Pappas and Rapoport.
+Such a $K_p$ is necessarily a stabilizer parahoric\footnote{See \cite[Remark 4.2.14.(b)]{KisinPappas}.}, so in the Hodge-type case the result of Takaya follows from the work of Pappas and Rapoport.
 The results of Takaya therefore do not intersect with ours.
 We mention also that the methods of Takaya, while similar in spirit to ours, crucially require smoothness and so they do not apply in our situation.